 The Bible tells us to train up a child in the way that he should go.
 If we want our children to pray as adults, we need to teach them to pray as children.
-Discover how to create a kids’ prayer war room for your home or church.
+Discover the 3 steps to create a kids’ prayer war room for your home or church.

 Are you teaching your children to pray?
 We talk about prayer, but do we teach our children how to pray?
 Do we give our children opportunities to engage in prayer that are appropriate for their age?

-Give them a Kids’ Prayer War Room Vision
+Step #1 – Give Kids a Kids’ Prayer War Room Vision

 Our children need a prayer war room vision.
 We ask all kinds of things of our children from chores to school.
 What makes this different?

 We need to equip our children by teaching them why we pray, what exactly is a prayer war room vision, and why their help is needed!

 We Need to Teach Our Children Why We Pray

 We need to give our children a prayer war room vision.
 We need to teach our children why we pray.